 - Honorary faculty member of the PhD programme in cellular biology and physiopathology, University of Siena, Italy

-Dr Renzoni has 46 papers published in PubMed on aspects of respiratory/interstitial lung diseases, and has written several book chapters on ILD and sarcoidosis.
+Dr Renzoni publishes on clinical and translational research aspects of respiratory and interstitial lung diseases.
+She has written several book chapters on ILD and sarcoidosis.
 She regularly reviews research and clinical manuscripts for international journals.

 - Keir GJ, Maher TM, Ming D, Abdullah R, de Lauretis A, Wickremasinghe M, Nicholson AG, Hansell DM, Wells AU, Renzoni EA.
 Rituximab in severe treatment-refractory interstitial lung disease.
 Respirology.
 2013 Nov 29.